xinwenfu/VChat_LTER/README.md

 	<img src="Images/I22.png" width=600>

 6. `mona.py` again provides us with a better method to view and summerize this information!
 We can use the following command:

 	```
 	!mona cmp -f C:\Users\Malware Analysis\AppData\Local\VirtualStore\Program Files (x86)\Immunity Inc\Immunity Debugger\bytearray.bin -a <memory address of array>
 	```
-	* This compares the contents of the bytearry we had generated, and the contents starting at an address we specify.
+	* This compares the contents of the bytearray we had generated, and the contents starting at an address we specify.
 		* `!mona cmp`: Mona comparison function.
 		* `-f`: Compare the contents of a file (You will need to modify this to match the file's location on your computer!).
 		* `-a`: Compare the contents of a memory address.

 	https://github.com/DaintyJet/VChat_LTER/assets/60448620/0aa8ddb2-ec19-4a56-abec-80008a490a9c

 	1. Get the array's starting address.
 The easiest way to do this is to read the address off the stack view pane.
 We can see from the memory dump (and stack ASCII dump) that our character array starts 2 bytes in from the stating address.

 		<img src="Images/I23.png" width=600>